-- Reviewed and approved the annual internal audit plans and evaluated the independence, effectiveness and performance of the internal audit function; - Considered the report of the internal auditors on the company's systems of internal control including financial controls, business risks, management and maintenance of effective internal control systems; - Received assurances that proper accounting records were maintained and that the systems safeguarded the company's assets' unauthorized use or disposal; - Reviewed issues raised by internal audit and the adequacy of corrective action taken by management in respect thereto; - Assessed the adequacy of the performance of the internal audit function and found it satisfactory; - Reviewed the renewed physical internal audits whereby Peninsula staff audited another group location and vice versa; - Arranged that a full IT system restoration was conducted during the year.
-In addition an external specialist company is employed to conduct an annual system penetration test. - · Reviewed a report on the successful implementation of the POPI Act.
+- Reviewed and approved the annual internal audit plans and evaluated the independence, effectiveness and performance of the internal audit function; - Considered the report of the internal auditors on the company's systems of internal control including financial controls, business risks, management and maintenance of effective internal control systems; - Received assurances that proper accounting records were maintained and that the systems safeguarded the company's assets' against unauthorized use or disposal; - Reviewed issues raised by internal audit and the adequacy of corrective action taken by management in respect thereto; - Assessed the adequacy of the performance of the internal audit function and found it satisfactory; - Reviewed the renewed physical internal audits whereby Peninsula staff audited another group location and vice versa; - Arranged that a full IT system restoration was conducted during the year.
+In addition an external specialist company is employed to conduct an annual system penetration test; - Anthea Faulds from DHR completed a full Internal Audit during the year and the results were submitted to the Audit Committee; - Reviewed a report on the successful implementation of the POPI Act.
 Provisions within the company; and - Concluded that there were no material breakdowns in internal control.

-5. FINANCIAL MANAGER AND FINANCE FUNCTION
+5. FINANCIAL MANGER AND FINANCE FUNCTION

-- Considered the appropriateness of the experiences and expertise of the company's financial manager and concluded that this was appropriate; and - Considered the expertise, resources and experience of the financial function and concluded that these were appropriate.
+- Considered the appropriateness of the experience and expertise of the company's financial manager and concluded that this was appropriate; and - Considered the expertise, resources and experience of the financial function and concluded that these were appropriate.